imagej/imagej.github.io/_pages/develop/maven.md

 ```
 The first 6 lines are of course just a way to say "Hi, Maven?
 How are you today?
 This is what I would like you to do...".

-The only relevant parts are the *groupId*, which by convention is something like the inverted domain name (similar to the Java package convention), the name of the artifact to build (it will be put into *target/*, under the name *<artifactId>-<version>.jar*).
+The only relevant parts are the `groupId`, which by convention is something like the inverted domain name (similar to the Java package convention), the name of the artifact to build (it will be put into `target/`, under the name `<artifactId>-<version>.jar`).
 And of course the version.

 ## Dependencies

 Maven is not only a build tool, but also a dependency management tool.

-To depend on another library, you must declare the dependencies in your project's *pom.xml* file.
-For example, every [ImageJ 1.x](/software/imagej-1.x) plugin will depend on ImageJ 1.x.
-So let's add that (before the final *</project>* line):
+To depend on another library, you must declare the dependencies in your project's `pom.xml` file.
+For example, every [ImageJ](/software/imagej) plugin will depend on ImageJ.
+So let's add that (before the final `</project>` line):
 ```xml
 <dependencies>
   <dependency>